RedShyGuy/Vapecord-ACNL-Plugin/README.md

 ## Help
 If you need any help with the plugin features or don't understand how to install it, read the [Wiki of the Plugin](https://github.com/RedShyGuy/Vapecord-ACNL-Plugin/wiki)!

-~~If you still don't understand some things you can get immediate help on the [Vapecord Discord Server](https://discord.gg/w9nvqjW)!!~~
+If you still don't understand some things you can get immediate help on the [Vapecord Discord Server](https://discord.gg/qJNhVhQGpg)!!

-EDIT:
-The server (+ my discord account) got banned off of discord due to a troll mass reporting it, while we are working on fixing this issue you can ask all your questions in the [Discussions Section](https://github.com/RedShyGuy/Vapecord-ACNL-Plugin/discussions)!